NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 Essentially the principle is that 99% of the complexity should be at the ends of the communications.
 This allows the underlying infrastructure to be simple, but expandable, and allows people working at the different ends to iterate and create new things quickly.

-If they had to change the underlying architecture everytime they wanted to change anything it would bring development speed to a crawl.
+If they had to change the underlying architecture every time they wanted to change anything it would bring development speed to a crawl.

-Beneficial exceprt from the lecture:
+Beneficial excerpt from the lecture:

 Many people argue that the e2e principle allowed the internet to grow rapidly because evolving innovation took place at the network edge, in the form of numerous applications and a plethora of services, rather than in the middle of the network, which could be hard to modify later.